Dewalt-arch/pimpmykali/README.md

 - chmod +x pimpmykali.sh
 - sudo ./pimpmykali.sh

+# Revision 0.3a:
+- the extraction of the impacket-0.9.19.tar.gz was leaving /opt/impacket-0.9.19 with 700 perms
+  and an ownership of 503:root, this has been changed to ownership root:root and all files inside /opt/impacket-0.9.19 have had their permissions set to 755 after extraction of impacket-0.9.19.tar.gz
+- Ascii art added to the menu

 # Revision 0.3:
 - added checks for already installed installations, added --force command ( --force will run all fixes/reinstalls )
 - fix_impacket function : added both .py and .pyc files to impacket removal array